Church Pension Group | Leadership & Governance

 Linda has been a member of the Boards of Episcopal Relief and Development, Pro Mujer (a microfinance and human development organization), and the Adventures for the Mind Foundation.

-In the Diocese of Utah, she was a General Convention deputy in 2016 and a member of the Standing Committee, as well as Senior Warden of her congregation.
+In the Diocese of Utah, she was a General Convention deputy in 2016, a member of the Standing Committee, and a Senior Warden of her congregation.
 She recently served on the Church’s Task Force on Relations with the Church in Cuba.
 She was a deputy from the Diocese of Western North Carolina in 2022 and is currently the convener of the Episcopal Church’s Covenant Committee with IARCA (the Anglican Church in Central America).

-She was elected to her first term on The Church Pension Fund Board of Trustees in 2018.
+She was elected to her second term on The Church Pension Fund Board of Trustees in 2024.

 She received an MA in Latin American Studies from the University of New Mexico and a BA in History and Spanish from Vanderbilt University.
 She speaks fluent Spanish.